Turkmenistan

-There is no information that could be located on counselling associations in Turkmenistan, as of 2020.
+There is no available information on any counselling associations in Turkmenistan.

 There is no information available online about universities that offer counselling or psychology courses in Turkmenistan.
 Medical education has deteriorated significantly, affected by the reduction of years of university education and the lack of training materials.
 Very few medical works are published in the Turkmen language and there is no access to information relating to health or health care in Turkmenistan or to international medical literature.
 In addition, health professionals are rarely allowed to take part in international conferences.
 Medical knowledge is outdated and relies on treatment protocols developed under the Soviet Union.